 i.
 Compromise blinds us to who our true enemies are and it leads us into alliances with those whom God would rather give us victory over.

 d.
-For the eyes of the Lord run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him: The Prophet Hanani’s message was clear.
-God looks for ways to defend and show his strength on behalf of those who are committed to Him.
-Asa’s fear that God could not be trusted with the defense of Israel was foolish and wrong; God wanted to show His strength of behalf of His trusting people.
+For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him: The prophet Hanani’s message was clear.
+God looks for ways to defend and show His strength on behalf of those who are committed to Him.
+Asa’s fear that God could not be trusted with the defense of Judah was foolish and wrong; God wanted to show His strength on behalf of His trusting people.

 i.
-“The Hebrew word for ‘fun to a fro’ signifieth, not to take a light view, but to search narrowly into the nature and the course of things.”
+“The Hebrew word for ‘run to and fro’ signifieth, not to take a light view, but to search narrowly into the nature and the course of things.”
 (Trapp)

 ii.
 “What an exquisite thought is suggested by the allusion to the eyes of the Lord running to and fro throughout the whole earth!
 At a glance He takes in our position; not a sorrow, trial, or temptation visits us without exciting his notice and loving sympathy.
 In all the whole wide earth there is not one spot so lonely, one heart so darkened, as to escape those eyes.”
 (Meyer)

 e.
-Therefore from now on you shall have wars: Because of Asa’s foolish trust in a pagan king and his rejection of God as their defender, he will bring more wars upon himself and the Kingdom of Judah.
+Therefore from now on you shall have wars: Because of Asa’s foolish trust in a pagan king and his rejection of God as their defender, he would bring more wars upon himself and the kingdom of Judah.

 i.
 “At one stroke Asa thereby sacrificed the results of his own piety (cf. on 2 Chronicles 15:18) and of God’s blessing (2 Chronicles 14:13-14); he induced a pagan ruler to an act of perfidy (2 Chronicles 16:3); precipitated a pattern of Syrian intervention into the affairs of Israel that would have disastrous results throughout the succeeding century (cf. 2 Kings 10:32-33; 12:17-18); and in the most serious deviation of all, he departed from the Lord by placing his primary trust in ‘the arm of flesh’ (Jeremiah 17:5).”
 (Payne)